filecoin-project/specs/src/systems/filecoin_markets/storage_market/_index.md

 Data is now transferred, both parties have agreed, and it's time for the `StorageProvider` to publish the deal.

-12. First, the `StorageProvider` add collateral for the deal as needed to the `StorageMarketActor` (using `AddBalance`)
+12. First, the `StorageProvider` adds collateral for the deal as needed to the `StorageMarketActor` (using `AddBalance`)
 13. Now, the `StorageProvider` calls `PublishStorageDeals` on the `StorageMarketActor` to publish the deal.
 It sends the StorageDealProposal signed by the client as well as its own signature in the message to publish the storage deal.
-14. If all goes well, the `StorageMarketActor` responds with an on chain `DealID` for the published deal.
+14. For convenience, the `StorageProvider` responds sends a message to the `StorageClient` on the `Storage Deal Protocol` with the CID of the message it is putting on chain
-15. The `StorageProvider` responds sends a message to the `StorageClient` on the `Storage Deal Protocol` with the on chain `DealID` to indicate the deal has been accepted and published.
+15. If all goes well, the `StorageMarketActor` responds with an on chain `DealID` for the published deal.

 Finally, the client verifies the deal.

-16. The `StorageClient` should query the `StorageMarketActor` with the `DealID` returned by the `StorageProvider` to get the published `StorageDeal` signed by the `StorageProvider`
+16. The `StorageClient` queries the node for the CID of the message published on chain (sent by the provider).
+It then inspects message parameters to make sure they match the expected deal

 # Handoff

-Now that a deal is published, it needs to be stored, sealed, and proven in order for the provider to be paid.
-However, these components are handled by the {{<sref storage_mining_subsystem>}}.
+Now that a deal is published, it needs to be stored, sealed, and proven in order for the provider to be paid. (see {{<sref storage_deal>}} for more information about how deal payments are made) These later stages of a deal are handled by the {{<sref storage_mining_subsystem>}}.
 So the final task for the Storage Market is to handoff to the Storage Mining Subsystem

-17. The `StorageProvider` writes the serialized, padded piece that a shared {{<sref filestore>}}.
+17. The `StorageProvider` writes the serialized, padded piece to a shared {{<sref filestore>}}.
-18. The `StorageProvider` calls `HandleStorageDeal` on the `StorageMiner` with the published `StorageDeal`.
+18. The `StorageProvider` calls `HandleStorageDeal` on the `StorageMiner` with the published `StorageDeal` and filestore path.

 A note order of operations: the only requirement to publish a storage deal with the `StorageMarketActor` is that the `StorageDealProposal` is signed by the `StorageClient`, the publish message is signed by the `StorageProvider`, and both parties have deposited adequate funds/collateral in the `StorageMarketActor`.
 As such, it's not required that the steps listed above happen in exactly the order listed above.
 However, the above order is *recommended* because it generally minimizes the ability of either party to act maliciously.